jefftko/nextcms/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/yourusername/nextcms)

 NextCMS is a modern content management system built with Next.js and Tailwind CSS.
 It provides a flexible solution for managing website content, featuring a user-friendly interface, drag-and-drop block management, and support for internationalization (i18n).
 Perfect for developers and content managers seeking a customizable and scalable CMS.

+The project is a fork of [tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) by Timothy Lin, adapted to fit the needs of a full-featured CMS.
+The original project is licensed under the MIT License.

 ## Features